 Houdek Dunes Natural Area–North of Leland

 Looking for a Geology Lesson?
-It’s Here in Our Largest and Most Diverse Natural Area
+It’s Here on One of Our Largest and Most Diverse Properties

 This land was owned and partially farmed by the Houdek family over a century ago.
 Protected by the Conservancy in 1998, the property now provides opportunities for the public to quietly recreate, learn and revel in the unique habitats of Houdek Dunes.
 The Houdek Dunes sand was derived from glacial sediments that were exposed about 4,000 years ago, when the ancient Lake Nippissing receded.
 The sand was blown to form the dunes we see today, which illustrate the various stages of ecological succession.
 Succession is the process of change in the plants and animals living in an ecological community over time.
 From the trail, you’ll see examples of active blowout dunes, woodland pockets sheltering the giant white birch trees, and mature forested backdunes.
 Along the dunes’ southeast boundary flows the fragile Houdek Creek, a spring-fed trout stream which is the primary tributary flowing into North Lake Leelanau.